Here’s how much a beach badge costs in South Jersey

 Lifeguards: 10 a.m. to 5:30 p.m.

 Beach tags: $20 preseason, $25 seasonal, $15 weekly, $10 daily.
-Seniors age 60-64 can get a preseason beach tag for $8.
-Beach tags are free for seniors 65 or older with proof of age (one tag per identification), active military (four per family) and veterans (free only for that veteran).
+Seniors ages 60-64 can get a preseason beach tag for $8.
+Beach tags are free for seniors 65 and older with proof of age (one tag per identification), active military (four per family) and veterans (free only for that veteran).

 More information: bb-nj.org